botpress/botpress/docs/getting_started/trivia_template.md

 ## Speaking with your bot

 The bot comes with built-in integration with the Webchat channel.
-To open the webchat, navigate to this url: `[http://localhost:3000/lite/?m=platform-webchat&v=fullscreen](http://localhost:3000/lite/?m=platform-webchat&v=fullscreen)`
+To open the webchat, navigate to this url: [http://localhost:3000/lite/?m=platform-webchat&v=fullscreen](http://localhost:3000/lite/?m=platform-webchat&v=fullscreen)

+Now you can say "`play`" to your bot, you'll be playing a Trivia game 🎲!

+We challenge you to score 100%!

 ### Viewing on your mobile